sarjarapu/katacoda-scenarios/mongodb-intro-install/step1.md

 ## Setup the environment

-Before you start the MongoDB server, first you need to setup the environment.
-Below commands will
+Setup the environment using below commands before you start the MongoDB.
+They will

-* Configure the environmenth _PATH_
+* Configure the environment variable _PATH_
-* Create directory for storing the data files
+* Create directory for storing the _datafiles_

 `cd mongodb-linux-x86_64-ubuntu1604-3.6.3/bin
 export PATH=$(pwd):$PATH